zeroXten/chef_vault_pki/README.md

 Then install with `berks install`.

-Basic usage will use defaults set in attributes:
+Basic usage will use the defaults set in attributes (see below):

     chef_vault_pki node.name